YoavBZ/Rate-Eat/README.md

 In the Profile the user can see his personal information and reviews, and modify them.

-In RestaurantsPage the user can see his personal information and reviews, and modify them.
+In RestaurantsPage the user can search for a restaurant, see its information, its review and submit a new review.

+In UsersPage the user can search for users and see their reviews.

+Both UserPage and RestaurantPage support search by name and by location, as well as sorting by different parameters.

 Tech stack:
 * React